Berkenens/Color-Trigger-Bot/README.md

 color_2        :=     0xA145A3
 u can change them however you want
 # What Is Color Sensibility ?
-It is basically a setting for color detection the higher you put the more accurate the correct color will be detect but it might delay your shot so dont overdo it
+It is basically a setting for color detection the higher you put the more accurate the correct color will be detected but it might delay your shot so dont overdo it